 As a parent, it can be terrifying if your child unbuckles their safety belt or car seat restraint while you are driving.
-Teaching your child about auto safety is a top priority.
-It is critical that you provide the information in a way your child can understand.
+Teaching your child about auto safety is important but be sure to provide the information in a way your child can understand.

-You may be tempted to modify your child’s current car seat or booster to discourage them from unfastening a restraint.
+You may be tempted to modify your child’s current car seat or booster seat to discourage them from unfastening a restraint.
 We never recommend this because doing so could reduce the seat’s safety features.
-Your safety seat was crash tested and approved to work as instructed.
+Your safety seat was crash tested and approved to work as instructed in the manual.

 If your child has trouble staying buckled in their safety seat, consider using a social story.
 While originally designed for children with Autism or other special needs, social stories can benefit all children in teaching the expectations of car seat behavior.

 A social story can be a great tool to help your child anticipate events that will occur in the car and understand the importance of wearing a seat belt.
 Including simple pictures and sentences throughout the story can help the events become more predictable.
 You will also teach your child to navigate an unfamiliar situation.

 The most important thing your child needs to know is that, to remain safe, he or she must remain buckled in the seat during the duration of the ride.
 How can you teach this fact by telling a story?
 Think of ways to personalize the story by using photos of family members, your car, and the child’s car seat.
 Incorporate your child’s interests throughout the story, such the names of favorite TV shows or characters.
 When writing the story, use simple and repetitive language your child can understand.

 After you have finished, you can read the story to your child before each trip in the car.

 Following is a sample of social story you could use with your child about car safety.
 Personalize it with your own family details.

 Seatbelts are a special tool to help my body when I am in a car.

 Whenever I get in the car, I must stay in my seat.